BigPolarBear1/factorization/README.md

 People would have known.
 The only reason I didn't immedialty see this is because I dropped out of highschool and 2.5 years ago I didn't even know basic algebra.
 I swear, whoever made this decision, this deception... this betrayal even...
 I will find you and I will end you.
 Fucking morons.

+Update: !!!!!!!!!!!!!
+I did some brainstorming...
+I really hate having to factorize that Z.... but, all the way back in september... when I was messing around with QSv3_find_similar.py and manipulating coefficients...
+I learned a trick there.
+THEN, when I eliminate having to factorize that Z ... all we have to do is factorize smooths that are insanely small.
+Way smaller then SIQS achieves.
+THAT would be the most ideal way of doing it.
+Give me tomorrow to add this to the PoC.